 TRAIN YOUR BODY

 Strength and/or the lack of strength is very important to address when attempting to improve and stabilize scoliosis.
-Teaching the muscles and body how to hold a corrective position is an absolute necessity in long-term success for scoliosis treatment.
+Teaching the muscles and body how to hold a corrective position through scoliosis exercises is an absolute necessity in long-term success for scoliosis treatment.

 - Imbalance of strength from one side to the other side.